mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 ### Forwarding
-For this to work, the CoreNDS server still needs to be setup to be the authoriative DNS server for a domain.
+For this to work, the CoreDNS server still needs to be setup to be the authoriative DNS server for a domain.

-Instead of only answering queries about this particular domain we instead forward all DoT querys to an upstream DNS Resolver such Google's 8.8.8.8 or
-Cloudflare's 1.1.1.1 Servers.
+Instead of only answering queries about this particular domain we instead forward all DoT querys to an upstream DNS Resolver such Google's 8.8.8.8 or Cloudflare's 1.1.1.1 Servers.

-Once you have such a forwarder setup with this plugin you can just forget about it since the certificate renewal is going to happen automatically.
+This can be extremly useful if you want to hide your DNS traffic in very restrictive Environments.
+You can setup up such a forwarder on a custom port, such as 8853 instead of the usual 853 because in a restrictive environments that port may be blocked.

 ## How it works
 This plugin utilizes the [ACME](https://letsencrypt.org/how-it-works/) protocol to obtain certificates from a CA such as Let's Encrypt